 There are two main methods to prepare direct mail: shared mail and solo mail.
 Shared mail is when advertisers share space with other advertisers on the same mailer.
 Solo mail is when your advertising has its own mailer.

 Shared mail is when advertisers share space on a mailer.
 Predefined mailing areas make mailing lists unnecessary.
 You split the postage with the other advertisers.
-Shared mail is a cost-effective option for many individuals and organizations.
+Shared mail is a cost effective option for many individuals and organizations.
 Examples of shared mail include Valpak, RedPlum, and Clipper Magazine.

 ProPrint does not prepare shared mail.